 As well as raising much needed funds for Brotherhood services, our stores help job seekers develop their workplace skills, and provide work experience to a steady stream of students.

-Our social enterprises encourage environmental sustainability through recycling - we recycle more than 1,000 tonnes of clothing, homewares, furniture, electrical appliances and whitegoods each year.
+Our social enterprises encourage environmental sustainability through recycling - we recycle more than 1,000 tonnes of clothing, homewares, furniture and electrical appliances each year.

 Our social enterprises simply couldn't exist without the generous support of volunteers who make an enormous contribution at every level of the business - from sorting, to running stores, even providing valuable business advice on the Social Enterprise Committee that reports to the Board.